dgamma3/ResourcesForCompetencies/Scratchpad.md

 - Primary and Secondary competencies which are mandatory/optional
 - Are there minimum levels for specific roles?
 Feels like there should be.
 - Tools later on
+- Junior, Mid level, Senior and Lead Developers may need separate competency pages

 ## Example frameworks used
 - OECD
 - Medium
 - Patreon

+## Criteria
+- Must be objective and observable